rei/rei-cedar-docs/docs/components/pull-quote/README.md

 - All recommendations listed for [Paragraphs](../paragraphs/?active-link=accessibility) component apply to this component
 - Do not use this component to indent text.
 Screen readers use the `<blockquote>` element to:
   - Provide semantic understanding of page content by announcing blockquote as quote
-  - Define a sectioning root in HTML5, which means that any  `<h1>` - `<h6>`  elements it contains don’t become part of the document’s outline
+  - Define a sectioning root in HTML5, which means that any  `<h1>` - `<h6>`  element doesn't become part of the document’s outline

 <br>

 This component has compliance with WCAG guidelines by:

-- Setting the `aria-hidden="true"` so the pull quote will not be conveyed to a screen reader
+- Setting the `aria-hidden="true"` so that the pull quote cannot be read by a screen reader

 </cdr-doc-table-of-contents-shell>